-With Virtual Bee you can get paid to key (data entry) short snippets of information.
+With The Smart Crowd (formerly Virtual Bee) you can get paid to key (data entry) short snippets of information.
 You are paid per keystroke.
 You’ll have to log in and check to see if work is available.
 When it is, you can key as much (or as little) as you’d like!

 With SlicethePie you can get paid to review music.
 Once you listen to at least 90 seconds of a song, you can rate it.
 The more detailed and genuine your reviews, the more money you can earn.
 SlicethePie has recently partnered with fashion retailers to help rate looks too (another fun way to earn extra money each month!).